briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 ![ublog](/static/ublog_screenshot.png)

 It is a pretty simple app.
-Users can write posts with text and an optional images
+Users can write posts with text and an optional images.
+Logged in users can write posts and like posts.

 ### Mono-repo structure